I do, and throughout this post I’ll try to explain why you do too.

 Like anything else, web design is an ongoing process.
 With each mistake you make, and each project you take on, you learn a little more.
 I can guarantee that I make mistakes on each new project, but I try not to repeat those mistakes.

 It was actually a client who introduced me to wireframes.
 They presented me with their site, all nicely mapped out.
 It seemed they knew more than me, but even that wasn’t enough to kickstart me into using wireframes.
-It wasn’t until I began to account for my project time, that I really began to get to grips with wireframing.
+It wasn’t until I began to account for my project time, that I began to get to grips with wireframing.
 My workflow was shoddy.
 I needed to accomplish more with my time, and therefore make more money.

-I think my misconception about wireframing was that it was time consuming.
+I think my misconception about wireframing was that it was time-consuming.
 Why bother creating more work?
-This of course couldn’t be further from the truth.
+This, of course, couldn’t be further from the truth.
 Wireframes will save you time, over and over again.
 They’ll show your client how their site will be structured, and will also serve as a point of departure for your designs.

 Photoshop doesn’t play nice with revisions.

 Lets suppose you’re like the old me.
-You’ve jumped straight into Photoshop and you have a beautiful home page designed.
+You’ve jumped straight into Photoshop, and you have a beautiful home page designed.
 It’s ready to blow your client’s mind.
-You send it over, with a detailed description of what everything does, why you’ve used the colours you have etc. Bill loves it, the only thing… he’d love to see the sidebar on the left instead of the right, and that set of super cool icons that you’ve toiled over all weekend need to go, he feels they just don’t fit in what he had in mind.
+You send it over, with a detailed description of what everything does, why you’ve used the colors you have, etc. Bill loves it, the only thing… he’d love to see the sidebar on the left instead of the right, and that set of super cool icons that you’ve toiled over all weekend need to go, he feels they just don’t fit in what he had in mind.
 He wanted something cleaner, less cluttered, different.

 You see, there’s the problem, what Bill had in mind.
-OK, so Bill’s requests don’t suppose such a radical overhaul of the PSD, but imagine you had to make these corrections across the board.
+OK, so Bill’s requests don’t suppose such a radical overhaul of the PSD but imagine you had to make these corrections across the board.
 You’d have to move every layer, graphic and icon, one by one, file by file.
 That creates a lot of work, work that extends your project time and reduces your overall income, and that’s not good.